 - (Default) Type the password for the credential in the Password field.

-- Select Key Pair, then click Choose File to browse to the location of your private key or key pair file, and click Open.
+- Select Key Pair, and then click Choose File to browse to the location of your private key or key pair file, and then click Open.

 Click Create Credential.

 A message appears at the top of the page to confirm that you successfully created the new credential.